- 1991 University of Minnesota: BA (Psychology)

 Dr. Campbell spent the first two decades of his career at the Massachusetts General Hospital and Harvard Medical School where he ultimately served as Professor of Medicine, Associate Director of the Mongan Institute Health Policy Center and Director of Research at the Center for Bioethics.
 In 2018 he joined the University of Colorado School of Medicine as a Professor of Medicine and Director of Research at the Center for Bioethics and Humanities.
 In his present position Dr. Campbell is developing a world-class empirical bioethics group at the University of Colorado.

-Dr. Campbell is the Principal Investigator of a NIH grant (R01HD091211-01A1) Surveying Physicians to Understand Health Disparities Affecting Persons with Disability and Identify Approaches to Their Care.
+Dr. Campbell is a Co-Investigator of a NIH grant (R01HD091211-01A1) Surveying Physicians to Understand Health Disparities Affecting Persons with Disability and Identify Approaches to Their Care.
 2018-2023.